thanasisn/SDR_enhancement_LAP/article/article_doc.md

 and $r_{\text{m}}$ is the mean Sun -- Earth distance of
 $1.496 \times 10^{8}\,\text{km}$.

-An example of CE identification for a selected day is given in the Figure, where the daily course of the cloud-free reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
+An example of the identification of CE events for a selected day is given in the Figure, where the daily course of the cloud-free reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
 In addition, we provide an example scatter plot between the measured and the modeled cloud-free irradiance for one year, where the CE and ECE events are clearly grouped above the threshold of irradiance (Figure).

 ![Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in